 - Use the invoice report to see the Invoice/customer bill that a transaction partially settles

-- Every transaction and its corresponding Payment ID are associated with one invoice and corresponding Invoice ID.
+- Every transaction and its corresponding Transaction ID are associated with one invoice and corresponding Invoice ID.

-- A transaction/Payment ID never represents the settling of multiple invoices.
+- A Transaction ID never represents the settling of multiple invoices.